huggingface/datasets/datasets/red_caps/README.md

   'author': 'djasz1',
   'image_url': 'https://i.redd.it/ho0wntksivy21.jpg',
   'raw_caption': 'Found on a friend’s property in the Keys FL.
-She is now happily living in my house.', 'caption': "found on a friend's property in the keys fl. she is now happily living in my house.", 'subreddit': 3, 'score': 72,
+She is now happily living in my house.', 'caption': 'found on a friend's property in the keys fl. she is now happily living in my house.', 'subreddit': 3, 'score': 72,
   'created_utc': datetime.datetime(2019, 5, 18, 1, 36, 41),
   'permalink': '/r/airplants/comments/bpzj7r/found_on_a_friends_property_in_the_keys_fl_she_is/', 'crosspost_parents': None